markpmlim/CubemapUnwrap/Readme.md

-There is a bug when compiled and run under macOS 10.13.x.
+There is a bug when this demo is compiled and run under macOS 10.13.x.
 The colours of four of the faces (+X, -X, +Z, -Z) might not be correct if the images are of type .png.
 The colorPixelFormat of the instance of MTKView has been set to MTLPixelFormatRGBA16Float.
+The six 2D textures instantiated has the pixel format MTLPixelFormatBGRA8Unorm.
 One possible solution is to pass the 6 MTLTextures to another kernel function to convert the 8-bit colours to 16-bit (half) floats before instantiating the textureCube descriptor.

 Possible bug: a thin vertical white line is displayed; it is probably to rounding errors.
 To work around this, minor modifications to the original shader code are made.
 Compare this source code with fragment shader function of Demo 2.